-Expense approval.
-Reimbursement for Councilor expenses not exceeding \$250.00 in a calendar month made in accordance with these rules do not need specific Council action.
+Expense Approval.
+Reimbursement for Councilor expenses not exceeding \$250.00 in a calendar month made in accordance with these rules does not need specific Council action.
 The Council must approve reimbursement of Councilor expenses exceeding \$250.00 in any calendar month.

-ADOPTED this.
-27th day of July, 2021
+ADOPTED this-65th day of September April, 20223